ntminh6/EdssonJSTest1Frontend/readme.md

 1. Create a private repository on GitHub
 2. Clone this repository locally in the regular way
 3. Change the `origin` remote url to your private repository and push
-4. Add `florisvink` and `bvangraafeiland` as collaborators to your repository
-5. Install dependencies using `yarn`
+4. Install dependencies using `yarn`

 The application can then be started with `yarn dev`.
 This starts the NextJS development server on http://localhost:3000.